Child's play

 The imagination of a child can turn the simplest toy into a prized possession.

-Kathleen Rouse created a world of her own from the dolls at Rouse Hill House; new characters were created with the help of a variety of dresses and accessories hand-made by Kathleen’s nurse, Mrs Cockram.
+Kathleen Rouse created a world of her own from the dolls at Rouse Hill Estate; new characters were created with the help of a variety of dresses and accessories hand-made by Kathleen’s nurse, Mrs Cockram.
 Imaginative play extends to a range of other toys in the Museums of History NSW collections including alphabet blocks, a paper cut-out doll found under the floorboards at Hyde Park Barracks, more dolls and a child’s tea set at Meroogal and a spotted Indian deer pull toy at Elizabeth Farm.

 A doll named Charlotte